-Prerequisites: Successful completion of Spanish III
+Prerequisites: Successful completion of Spanish III and a grade of C or higher is recommended.

 This course is taught almost entirely in Spanish and students are expected to practice their conversational skills at all times by using the target language during both casual conversations and regular class activities.
 Active participation is expected and is essential.
 In addition to learning new, more complex grammar structures, students will also review and perfect those learned in previous years.
 The vocabulary is presented in thematic units and students will practice it by writing and presenting plays, participating in debates, and discussing literature.
 Activities draw upon vocabulary and culture to provide the themes for the study of grammar.
-Students will start the year by reading a mini-novel set in Spain which will teach them about the culture of southern Spain and the controversial art of bullfighting.
+Students will start the year by reading a mini-novel set in Spain which will teach them about the culture of southern Spain and the controversial art of bull-fighting.
 In the second part of the year, students will read short novels and study the Spanish speaking Caribbean Culture.
 Projects about Spanish speaking cultures are a large part of the Spanish IV Course, and students will prepare a large project during the second semester about a Spanish speaking country of their choice.